pinchbv/floor/README.md

 1. DAO method parameters

 The type converter is added to the scope of the element so if you put it on a class, all methods/fields in that class will be able to use the converters.

+**The closest type converter wins!**
+If you, for example, add a converter on the database level and another one on a DAO method parameter, which takes care of converting the same types, the one declared next to the DAO method parameter will be used.
+Please refer to the above list to get more information about the precedence of converters.

 ## Migrations
 Whenever you are doing changes to your entities, you're required to also migrate the old data.